Rocky Raccoon

-"Rocky Raccoon" is a song by the English rock band the Beatles from their 1968 double album The Beatles (also known as the "White Album").
-It was primarily written by Paul McCartney, although credited to the Lennon–McCartney partnership.
+"Rocky Raccoon" is a song by the English rock band the Beatles from their 1968 double album The Beatles (also known as the White Album).
+It was primarily written by Paul McCartney, although credited to the Lennon–McCartney partnership, and sung by McCartney.
 McCartney began writing the song in Rishikesh, India, where the Beatles were studying Transcendental Meditation in the early months of 1968.
 John Lennon and Scottish singer-songwriter Donovan, who joined the Beatles on their retreat, also made contributions to the song.
-The Marvel Comics character Rocket Raccoon, created by Bill Mantlo and Keith Giffen, was inspired by the song's title and some of the lyrics.
+A cover version by Richie Havens reached number 76 in Canada in 1969.

 Composition

-The song, a country ballad, is titled from the character's name, which was originally "Rocky Sassoon", but McCartney changed it to "Rocky Raccoon" because he thought "it sounded more like a cowboy".
-Former 13th Floor Elevators drummer Danny Thomas claims the name "Rocky" was inspired by Roky Erickson, the American rock band's then vocalist and guitarist.
-According to Beatles historian Kenneth Womack, McCartney drew his inspiration for the song from Robert Service's poem The Shooting of Dan McGrew.
+The song, a country-style ballad, is titled from the character's name, which was originally "Rocky Sassoon", but McCartney changed it to "Rocky Raccoon" because he thought "it sounded more like a cowboy".
+Former 13th Floor Elevators drummer Danny Thomas claims the name "Rocky" was inspired by Roky Erickson, the American rock band's then-vocalist and guitarist.
+According to Beatles historian Kenneth Womack, McCartney drew his inspiration for the song from Robert W. Service's poem "The Shooting of Dan McGrew".
+Canadian photographer and filmmaker Paul Saltzman, author of The Beatles in Rishikesh and The Beatles in India, has expressed the belief that Paul McCartney based the lyrics for "Rocky Raccoon" on Saltzman's description to him in Rishikesh of his girlfriend having recently left him for another man.
 The Old West-style honky-tonk piano was played by producer George Martin.
 "Rocky Raccoon" is also the last Beatles song to feature John Lennon's harmonica playing.